 - Remove, undress, flip, and re-dress the cheese and press it at 50 pounds of pressure for 24 hours.

-- Take the cheese out of the press, undress it, and place it on a drying mat at room temperature away from drafts to dry for about 3 to 5 days, or until the outside rind is dry to the touch.
-Wax the cheese, and age it at 50° to 55°F for 2 to 3 months.
+- Take the cheese out of the press, undress it, and place it on a drying mat at room temperature away from drafts to dry for 3-5 days, or until the outside rind is dry to the touch.
+Wax the cheese, and age it at 50-55°F for 2-3 months.